-Dr. Baur is Interim Chair of Comprehensive Care, and Professor and Chair of the Department of Oral and Maxillofacial Surgery, as well as Chief of Oral and Maxillofacial at University Hospitals/Cleveland Medical Center and Rainbow Babies and Children’s Hospital.
+Dr. Baur currently serves as interim chair for the Department of Comprehensive Care.
+Dr. Baur is also professor and chair of the Department of Oral and Maxillofacial Surgery, as well as chief of Oral and Maxillofacial at University Hospitals/Cleveland Medical Center and Rainbow Babies and Children’s Hospital.

 Dr. Baur is Board Certified by the American Board of Oral and Maxillofacial Surgery.
 His special interests include management of benign and malignant tumors of the head and neck, temporomandibular joint surgery, surgical management of obstructive sleep apnea, and reconstruction of defects of the head and neck.